datalakehouse/docs/docs/tools/cli/account/account-team.rst

 ``avn account team user-delete``
 '''''''''''''''''''''''''''''''''''

-Deletes an existing user from an Aiven team.
+Deletes an existing user from an DLH team.

 .. list-table::
   :header-rows: 1